data2health/repository-and-index-software/README.md

 Attributes are arranged using the following categories:

 1. General
+2. Architecture
-2. Metadata handling
+3. Metadata handling
-3. Next-gen repo features
+4. Next-gen repo features
-4. Dissemination
+5. Dissemination
-5. Preservation
+6. Preservation
-6. Coding
+7. Coding
-7. Additional Info
+8. Additional Info

 ## Contribution
 We welcome suggestions and corrections from everyone!